This 39-Year-Old Self-Made Millionaire Shares 5 Things He Refuses To Spend His Money and Time On

 He Maintains A Distance From Fast Fashion

 Jonathan says he keeps his wardrobe simple with a few timeless pieces.
 He never buys more than what he actually needs.
 He claims that the only time he replaces clothes is when he notices holes in them.
-He is also teaching his kids the same old values of taking care of their belongings and not be wasteful.
+He is also teaching his kids the same old values of taking care of their belongings and not being wasteful.

 Refrains From Buying More Food Than He Needs